RHIT-CSSE/csse332/labs/lab09/index.md

-This is particularly bad news because most of the time this code will probably work, because the stack remains in use for such a short time the OS will probably not repurpose its page.
+This is particularly bad news because most of the time this code will probably work, because the stack remains in use for such a short time the OS will probably not re-purpose its page.
 But then 1 out of 1000 runs, you'll spontaneously get a segmentation fault - good luck tracking that down.
 Remember that an appropriate amount of paranoia is what is necessary.